 After starting out as a ceramics student at the University of Washington, Kristi couldn't envision life as a hippie potter, so she switched to jewelry and metal design, studying under the inspirational teachers Ramona Solberg and John Marshall.
-The highlight of her college career was having a piece accepted in the permanent collection of the Tacoma Art Museum.

 Eventually Kristi started working in the jewelry industry, learning repair and production techniques, then going on to designing and constructing prototypes for a large national wholesale manufacturer.
 It was a great time, but after 20 years the manufacturing division was eventually outsourced—a sad fact of the current U.S. jewelry industry.
 Fortunately, she found Green Lake and has enjoyed the years since, working on a variety of exciting custom designs.